-Portfolio Managers: Paul Kim, Chief Executive Officer of the Adviser; David Berns, Chief Investment Officer of the Adviser and John Downing, Managing Director of the Adviser, have each served the Fund as a portfolio manager since it commenced operations.
-Mr. Kim, Dr. Berns, and Mr. Downing are jointly and primarily responsible for the management of the Fund.
+Portfolio Managers: David Berns, Chief Investment Officer of the Adviser, and Emilio Freire, Portfolio Manager of the Adviser serve as portfolio managers of the Fund.
+Dr. Berns has served the Fund as a portfolio manager since it commenced operations in October 2022.
+Mr. Freire has served the Fund as a portfolio manager since July 2024.
+Dr. Berns and Mr. Freire are jointly and primarily responsible for the management of the Fund.